ryanbressler/CloudForest/README.md

 Variable Importance in CloudForest is based on the as the mean decrease in impurity over all of the splits made using a feature.
 It is output in a tsv as:

-Feature DecreasePerUse UseCount DecresePerTree DecresePerTreeUsed TreeUsedCount MeanMinimalDepth
+Feature DecreasePerUse UseCount DecreasePerTree DecreasePerTreeUsed TreeUsedCount MeanMinimalDepth

-Where DecresePerTree is calculated over all trees, not just the ones the feature was used in and DecresePerTree.
+Decrease per tree  (the 4th column) is the most common definition of importance in other implementations and is calculated over all trees, not just the ones the feature was used in.

 Each of these scores has different properties:
 * Per-use and per-tree-used scores may be more resistant to feature redundancy,